 The Focus Group developed model systems that can be used to bring Lake Erie into local classrooms.
 These model systems are designed to allow students to conduct inquiry-based investigations into important issues like reducing nutrient runoff that contributes to harmful algal blooms and managing storm water runoff.
 The model systems will be the foundation of a series of inquiry-based laboratory investigations for middle and high school classrooms.

-The Collaborative begins with a summer weeklong professional development program for middle and high school teachers with three days and two nights on Kelleys Island and two days at the Watershed Stewardship Center at West Creek focusing on issues of nutrient loading, harmful algal blooms, and storm water runoff.
-In the fall, each teacher brings a learning community (teacher plus10-15 of their students) to Kelleys Island for three days and to West Creek for one to develop legacy projects the learning communities will work on with their classmates through the remainder of the year.
-During the academic year, the learning communities provide leadership on the legacy projects.
+The Field Experience begins with a summer weeklong professional development program for middle and high school teachers with three days and two nights on Kelleys Island and two days at the Watershed Stewardship Center at West Creek focusing on issues of nutrient loading, harmful algal blooms, and storm water runoff.
+In the fall, each teacher brings a learning community (teacher plus 10-15 of their students) to Kelleys Island for three days and two nights and to West Creek for one day to develop legacy projects the learning communities will work on with their classmates through the remainder of the year.

 Contact Jim Bader for more information (email@example.com; (216) 368-5289)